Matty-El/urban-attiva/TESTING.md

 ### Website Owner

--   As the website owner, I want branding to be clear and consistent across the website so that the user has a consistent experience.
+-   As the website owner, I want to ensure the branding is clear and consistent across the website so that the user has a consistent experience.
--   As the website owner, I want the website to be search engine optimised so that users can easily find our website.
+-   As the website owner, I want to ensure the website is search engine optimised so that users can easily find our website.
--   As the website owner, I want the website to be accessible to all users so that all users can use our website.
+-   As the website owner, I want to ensure the website is accessible to all users so that all users can use our website.
--   As the website owner, I want the website to be conformant to web development best practices so that I know the development quality meets required standards.
+-   As the website owner, I want to ensure the website is conformant to web development best practices so that I know the development quality meets required standards.
--   As the website owner, I want the  website to be compatible with different browsers so that users have a consistent experience no matter which browser they use.
+-   As the website owner, I want to ensure the website is compatible with different browsers so that users have a consistent experience no matter which browser they use.
--   As the website owner, I want the website to be secure so that only authorised users can access store management functionality.
+-   As the website owner, I want to ensure the website is secure so that only authorised users can access store management functionality.

 ### Shoppers